WebChangeDetector/webchangedetector/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create a free account by filling the signup form
 4. Activate your account by clicking the 'Activate Account' button in the email we sent you
-5. Now you can track your webpages
+5. Now you can start checking your webpages

 == Changelog ==

+= 2.1.0 =
+* Feature: Add threshold setting for change detections
+* Fix: Saving settings for auto and update detections

 = 2.0.0 =
 * Feature: Create account directly from plugin